c-pompa/python-challenge/README.md

 ## PyPoll Assignment

-Tasked to create a Python script that analyzes votes and calculates the following below.
-The goal is to "help a small, rural town modernize its voting process."
+Created a Python script that analyzes votes and calculates the following below.
+The goal is to help a small, rural town modernize its voting process.
 Provided a .csv data set composed of three columns.

   - The total number of votes cast
   - A complete list of candidates who received votes